boriskirov/Fluidigrid/README.md

 ### Getting started

-- You can copy the [raw](github.com) file and add it to your project.
+- You can copy the [raw](https://raw.githubusercontent.com/Fluiditype/Fluidigrid/main/fluidigrid.css) file and add it to your project.
-- You can use the [Fluidigrid Generator] (cssgenerator) to create your own naming convention for custom experience.
+- You can use the [Fluidigrid Generator](cssgenerator) to create your own naming convention for custom experience.

 ### Structure